-Phil Hinton has managed the editorial content on AVForums since 2002.
+Phil Hinton (@philhinton) has managed the editorial content on AVForums since 2002.
 With the assistance of AVForums founder Stuart Wright, he established and built the editorial section starting with DVD reviews and news.
-Over the proceeding years it has grown substantially to include new subject areas such as home cinema, Hi-Fi & tech along with regular podcasts and videos.
+Over the last 12 years it has grown substantially to include new subject areas such as home cinema, tech and gaming along with regular podcasts and videos.

 As Editor-in-chief, he is responsible for all news stories, articles, reviews, podcasts and videos produced by the site in all the subject areas.